marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 * `--cpmpe`: Cost per mille per epoch (in lamports).
 It's a bid used in the delegation strategy auction.
 The Bond owner agrees to pay this amount in lamports to get stake delegated to the vote account for one epoch.
-* `--max-stake-wanted` In SOLs, the maximum amount of stake that the Bond owner desires to get delegated to their vote account.
+* `--max-stake-wanted` In lamports, the maximum amount of stake that the Bond owner desires to get delegated to their vote account.

 #### Permission-ed Configure workflow